KarenKnup/Multifunctional-Calculator/README.md

-**`^`** | The power function does not work with fractions at the moment **`x`** | The determinant is restricted to functioning up to order 3 **`q`** | The frequency calculation currently does not work with intervals
+**`^`** | The power function does not work with fractions at the moment **`x`** | The determinant is restricted to functioning up to order 3 **`q`** | The frequency calculation currently does not work with intervals **`1`** | You must have the sequence of numbers and the mean of this sequence to calculate the Variance and the Standard Deviation